DaniloGiacchi/physicsinabox/README.md

 # physicsinabox

-Simulation of Particles in a Box
+Simulates the movement of particles in a box under different conditions (gravity, attraction, etc) and animates the solution in 3D.